datascience-course/2019-datascience-lectures/02-basic-python/README.md

 >>> my_string_var = "Are you still spinning?"
 ```

 This statement is executed without any feedback.
 What you're doing here, intuitively, is that first, you create a new variable of type string with the name ```my_string_var```, and then you assign a value to it, "Are you still spinning?".

+Note that the equals sign `=` is NOT a test for equality here, but an ASSIGNMENT.
+This can be confusing for beginning programmers.
+Equality is tested with a double equals sign `==` in many programming languages including python.
+Arguably, a different assignment operator such as `:=` would be a better idea and is implemented in other programming languages.

 We now can print this variable:

 ```python
 >>> print(my_string_var)